Division of Science

 During January, advising will be handled online.

 For questions concerning registration, e.g. possible overtallies, please email the Math Dept at math@ccny.cuny.edu.
 In addition to indicate your preferred sections(s) for the course you are looking for, please be sure to include your Empl ID and telephone number (for a quicker back and forth about available sections).
 Your email will be forwarded to an advisor.
-During the following periods you should be able to get a response within an hour:

 For questions about changing a Major or Minor, you should get a response from the Assistant Chair, Prof. Joseph Bak, who advises undergraduate Mathematics majors.
 Prof Bak usually responds in a day or so.